The “Likelihood of Confusion” Test for Trademarks: What to Know When Creating Your Brand

 1. Strength of the plaintiff's mark;

 2. Relatedness of the goods or services;

 8. Likelihood of expansion of the product lines.

 These factors are a general guide to determine whether confusion is likely, and not all or even most of them need to be met to support a finding of a high likelihood of confusion of the marks.
 For instance, a strong showing that the defendant intended to create confusion in selecting the mark can be a singular factor in determining a likelihood of confusion.
 The ultimate question in this test is whether the relevant consumers are likely to believe that the goods or services of the parties are affiliated in some way.

 The biggest takeaway for those trying to create a brand is that these factors create a fairly clear roadmap for what not to do.
 If you find your brand, logos, phrases, marks and other materials beginning to run afoul of these factors, it’s time to rethink your course of action.
 It’s one thing to compete with another product or service, but trademark infringement is a whole new set of problems that can spell disaster for both fledgling and established brands.
 At that point, it’s probably time to contact an intellectual property attorney.

 Peter J. Rosene is an Associate of McBrayer law.
 Mr. Rosene focuses his practice in the area of intellectual property, copyright, trademarks and infringement litigation.
 He is in the firm's Louisville office and can be reached at email@example.com or at (502) 327-5400, ext.
 2306.
-We take a team approach to deliver effective counsel to all our clients, so other attorneys may perform these services as well.

 This article does not constitute legal advice.